March 11, 2018 @ 9:26pm

 It makes me happy and free – I am able to forget about myself and just be out there.

 It makes me feel a special connection to the place I'm shooting.
 I feel myself soaking up more of the essence of the place, the people and the culture than if I just walked through.

 My interest in people drives me to grab my camera.
 For one, it opens up more opportunities to meet new people.
 It also allows me to observe the social relationship between friends and strangers.

 It is satisfying to capture a moment where a viewer connects and the photo means something to them.

-You can also reach Funeh for events, portrait and urban photographs.
+You can also reach Funeh for events, portrait and interior photographs.